Our research interests focus on

 Current Project in the lab: We are addressing specific questions in each of these areas to quantitatively access: protein interactions, changes in energy metabolism or map molecular mobility and paths that proteins follow in the nucleus and cytosol in quest finding binding and enzymatic action sites.

-- Huntington disease: Alterations of energy metabolism in drosophila eye disc models.
+- Analyzing the “Metabolic Index” using the Phasor/FLIM method for Huntington disease: Alterations of energy metabolism

 Though NIH’s Big Data to Knowledge (BD2K) grant,we have established a national short course in Big Data Image Processing & Analysis (BigDIPA) course intended to increase the number and overall skills of competent research scientists now encountering large, complex image data sources derived from cutting edge biological/biomedical research approaches.
 The course will be offered in September 2017 (click here to go to the Course Website).